ReadAlongs/SoundSwallower/README.md

 > always searching for one or the other."<br>
 > Leena Krohn, *Datura, or a delusion we all see*

-SoundSwallower is a refactored version of PocketSphinx intended primarily for embedding in web applications.
+SoundSwallower is a very small and simple speech recognizer intended primarily for embedding in web applications.
 The goal is not to provide a fast implementation of large-vocabulary continuous speech recognition, but rather to provide a *small* implementation of simple,